-2024 Manufacturing Grants
+2026 Manufacturing Grants

 Frequently Asked Questions

-As part of the Jeff Lawrence Innovation Fund, FuzeHub’s Manufacturing Grants are designed to encourage collaboration between not-for-profit organizations and small to medium-sized manufacturing companies in New York State.
-The grants serve as a resource to help companies achieve success from early stage, proof of concept through maturity.
-The partnership created with the not-for-profit organization serves as a pathway to technology transfer, adoption and implementation of new manufacturing processes, as well as the creation of enhanced products and services.
+Grants help companies achieve success from proof of concept through maturity.
+The partnership created between the not-for-profit and the manufacturing or technology company encourages technology transfer, adoption and implementation of new manufacturing processes, and the creation of enhanced products and services.

 If awarded, the not-for-profit will enter into a contract with FuzeHub.
 They will then submit the milestone reports and supporting documentation as the project progresses.
 A not-for-profit chosen representative will be the point of contact for FuzeHub for all grant-related matters, and they will be responsible for updating the industry partner(s), which may or may not be included in communication coming from FuzeHub.